ethanflower1903/kubernetes-new/README.md

 edit: Directly edit the raw configuration of a live object by opening its configuration in an editor.
 patch: Directly modify specific fields of a live object by using a patch string.
 For more details on patch strings, see the patch section in API Conventions.
+How to delete objects
+You can use the delete command to delete an object from a cluster:

+delete <type>/<name>
+Note: You can use kubectl delete for both imperative commands and imperative object configuration.
+The difference is in the arguments passed to the command.
+To use kubectl delete as an imperative command, pass the object to be deleted as an argument.
+Here's an example that passes a Deployment object named nginx: kubectl delete deployment/nginx
+How to view an object
+There are several commands for printing information about an object:

+get: Prints basic information about matching objects.
+Use get -h to see a list of options.
+describe: Prints aggregated detailed information about matching objects.
+logs: Prints the stdout and stderr for a container running in a Pod.